Mitacs logo with stylized blue text and an abstract symbol on the left, ending with a green circle containing a blue plus sign.

 Includes basic details about the project, such as title, discipline etc.

-A web form titled Project Overview with dropdown menus for application language, project title, academic discipline, priority sector, secondary sector, and tertiary sector, along with navigation links on the left sidebar.
+A web form titled Project Overview displays dropdown fields for application language, project title, academic discipline, priority sector, secondary and tertiary sector, and advisor name.
+A sidebar menu lists project-related sections.

 Visible to all contributors, but only editable by the academic supervisor.
+If the application has a secondary academic supervisor, they will also need to complete the research declaration.
+When inviting them to the portal, they need to be granted editing rights.
 Certain responses may trigger additional fields for clarification.
 ORS and Partner Organization roles have read-only access.

 Academic Supervisor view: